 Invite a volunteer to find Ruth 2 in the Bible.
-Read SCM 7 aloud to the children.
-Conclude the reading by saying, "Word of wisdom, Word of grace," and prompt the children to say, "Thanks be to God."
+Ask volunteers to read Ruth 2:1-4, 14-23; 4:13-22.
+Conclude the reading by saving, "Word of wisdom, Word of grace," and prompt the children to say, "Thanks be to God."
 Place the open Bible on the worship center.

-Read the story again or listen to the story audio.
+Read the story again using SCM 7 or listen to the story audio.
 Invite the children to form groups of two or three children.
 Divide the story into the same number of sections as groups and assign a section to each group.
 Using their pipe cleaners, have them form figures to retell their section of the story.